codegouvfr/rescript-react-dsfr/README.md

 </div>

 > [!IMPORTANT]
-> This project has only been tested for the needs of the
+> This project is a WIP and has only been tested for the needs of the
 > [`catala-dsfr`](https://github.com/CatalaLang/catala-dsfr) project.

 ## Installation